Dear Readers,

 Pulmonary Hypertension is a rare and serious condition affecting the heart and lungs.
 It is NOT high blood pressure.
 Just 7000 in the UK are diagnosed with Pulmonary Hypertension (PH for short).

+It can affect anyone, regardless of age or ethnic background.
+Although, it is more common in women.
 PH causes the walls of the pulmonary arteries to become stiff and thickened, or blocked by blood clots making it harder for the right side of the heart to pump blood into the lungs to pick up oxygen.

 It’s a bit like squeezing a hosepipe.
 By narrowing the pipe water comes out at a higher pressure and spurts further.